phoebewong/interpreting-word-embeddings/README.md

 SPINE word vectors of original glove and word2vec vectors, along with word vectors from the paper's baseline [Sparse Overcomplete Word Vectors](https://arxiv.org/abs/1506.02004) (SPOWV) method, are available [here](https://drive.google.com/open?id=1aBXhAqJ3eNjV9WwgC0sUCDr771e2w4I9).
 We have also already included these embeddings in `data/external/`.

 ## Generating SPINE Embeddings
+Relevant files are `src/models/main.py`, `src/models/model.py`, and `src/models/utils.py`.
 To generate the SPINE embeddings from the original embeddings, we run the following command:

 ```
 python src/models/main.py \